MayurHulke/mayur-blog/content/posts/the-intelligence-delusion.md

 # The Intelligence Delusion

-I am starting to think that We've been thinking about intelligence wrong for seventy years.
+We've been pursuing only half of intelligence for seventy years.

-When Alan Turing proposed his famous test in 1950, he made a fateful choice.
-Instead of asking whether machines could think, he asked whether they could convince us they were thinking through conversation.
-It seemed like a clever sidestep of an impossible question, but it led us down a path that missed the point entirely.
+When Alan Turing proposed his famous test in 1950, he made a brilliant and practical choice.
+Faced with the impossible question of "what is consciousness?", he focused on something measurable: could a machine engage in conversation sophisticated enough to fool a human judge?
+It was an elegant solution to a philosophical problem that had no clear answer.

+But Turing's test, designed to detect one type of intelligence, gradually became our definition of intelligence itself.
+We've spent decades optimizing for systems that can talk about the world, while neglecting systems that can act in it.

-The Turing test assumes intelligence is about manipulating symbols—words, ideas, abstract concepts.
-But watch a two-year-old learning to stack blocks or a craftsman shaping wood, and you'll see something different.
-Real intelligence isn't about processing information.
-It's about changing the world.
+The Turing test focuses on manipulating symbols—words, ideas, abstract concepts.
+But watch a two-year-old learning to stack blocks or a craftsman shaping wood, and you'll see a different kind of intelligence at work.
+Intelligence that's not just about processing information, but about changing the world.

 ## The Chatbot Trap